SherG/sherrieg/content/blog/beat-inflation/index.md

 <br/>It's kind of a fun exercise.
 Once you figure out what your non-perishables are, you can prioritize them.

+Buying ahead can be as simple as: you need trash bags, found a great sale price, and buy 2-3 instead of 1.

 Also: think about getting some silica gel tins to keep tools and other stored items free of moisture.